pagopa/rtd-ms-transaction-filter/README.md

 using the standard implementation of the X509 algorithm.
 For dedicated configurations refer to properties listed in __Appendix 2 - Configuration properties__.

+Services hosted through Azure will require a subscription key, this can be configured using the property __rest-client.hpan.api.key__.

 For references to the services displayed through Azure's API service, you can find the corresponding links in __Appendix 3 - Authentication Services Acquirer__.